US STOCKS-Wall St rises on oil rebound, gains in healthcare stocks

 * Oracle rises after upbeat forecast

-June 22 (Reuters) - Wall Street's major indexes were slightly higher on Thursday, boosted by healthcare stocks after Republicans unveiled a bill to repeal Obamacare and oil prices rose from multi-month lows and relieved some pressure on energy stocks.
+June 22 (Reuters) - Wall Street moved higher in early afternoon trading on Thursday as health stocks got a boost after Republicans unveiled a bill to repeal Obamacare and the energy sector rebounded as oil prices rose from multi-month lows.

-The S&P healthcare index was up 1.2 percent after hitting its fourth record high in a row following the release of the bill, which is aimed at curbing Medicaid funding and reshaping subsidies to low-income people for private insurance.
-The index has risen 4 percent in five sessions.

-The Nasdaq biotechnology index rose 1 percent giving it an 9 percent jump for the week so far.
-Johnson & Johnson and Gilead were among the biggest boosts for the S&P 500 with 1 percent and 4.3 percent gains.

 "Right now the bond market seems to be convinced that inflation is going to remain much lower than what the Fed thinks," Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.